evan-dickinson/react-sample-itunes-albums/README.md

+This README contains the assignment brief.
+Notes on the implementation are in `notes.md`.

 ### Objective

-Terawatt Infrastructure is branching into the music business and needs a new website.
+Our company is branching into the music business and needs a new website.
 Build it using JavaScript and React.

 ### Brief

-In a fictional world, Terawatt Infrastructure is branching into the music business and we need a new a website.
+In a fictional world, our company is branching into the music business and we need a new a website.
 This website needs to display the top 100 songs based on the iTunes API.
 This code challenge allows you to choose your own path and lets you flaunt your creative panache and technical skills along the way.

 ### Tasks